LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/retractall_1.rst.txt

 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the clauses are retracted in the referenced object or module.
+When the backend Prolog compiler supports a module system, the predicate argument can also be module qualified.

 This method may be used to retract clauses for predicates that are not declared dynamic for dynamic objects provided that the predicates are